lino-framework/book/docs/about/index.rst

 tangible to their customers because certain parts of the **development process become easier** and cheaper: analysis, writing a prototype, adapting your application to changed needs and long-term maintenance.

-Lino is designed to be **used by professional** developers who write and maintain such applications for their employer or their customers.

 Typical Lino applications have a rather **complex database structure**.
 For example Lino Welfare has 155 models in 65 plugins.